4-proxy/BlueberrySQL-API/README.md

-# BlueberryMySQL-API
+# BlueberrySQL-API
-Python API for working with MySQL database.
-(Based on offical Connector/Python)
+Python API for working with SQL databases.